alejgonza04/hydration-tracker-application/README.md

 - This data will be useful in calculating the amount of water you will drink.

 ### Daily Water Intake Calculations
+![Screenshot 2024-05-13 111320](https://github.com/alejgonza04/water-tracker-application/assets/149022594/29e5669e-7ec5-4184-a798-975840c9d698)
 - The program then utilizes your inputed weight to calculate your daily water intake.
-- This calculation is based on a Penn Medicine study, claiming you should drink half your body weight in ounces per day.
+- This calculation is based on a Penn Medicine study, finding that you should drink about half your body weight in ounces per day.
 This is then converted to cups.
-![Screenshot 2024-05-13 111320](https://github.com/alejgonza04/water-tracker-application/assets/149022594/29e5669e-7ec5-4184-a798-975840c9d698)

 ![Screenshot 2024-05-13 111357](https://github.com/alejgonza04/water-tracker-application/assets/149022594/d8377981-488c-43e0-a94b-b212fc999160)
 ![Screenshot 2024-05-13 111414](https://github.com/alejgonza04/water-tracker-application/assets/149022594/b8c1409a-6e1f-4b17-9e6e-15451e6960b7)
 ![Screenshot 2024-05-13 111426](https://github.com/alejgonza04/water-tracker-application/assets/149022594/7ce206f0-4bed-4a6f-a3a9-d70f8c0044c7)